omni-aa/omni-aa/README.md

 - 👨‍💻 All of my projects are available at [https://aidanaliportfolio.vercel.app/](https://aidanaliportfolio.vercel.app/)

-- 💬 Ask me about **Frontend Javascript frameworks like React/Next js and building backend webservices and Api Leveraging FASTAPI, Flask, and various other libraries and Frameworks**
+- 💬 **Seasoned developer specializing in React/Next.js for frontend, and FastAPI/Flask for backend services and APIs.
+Proficient in leveraging diverse libraries and frameworks to build robust web applications.
+Experienced with MySQL, SQLite, and MongoDB for efficient data management.**

 - 📫 How to reach me **aidanali0001@gmail.com**